The Graduate Communication Sciences and Disorders program is hosting Open Houses for prospective students. Click here for dates and times.

 - Either an undergraduate major in Communication Sciences and Disorders with cumulative GPA of 3.0 OR

-- An undergraduate major in a different discipline with a cumulative GPA of 3.0 plus completion of certain undergraduate prerequisite courses with a grade of B- or better before enrolling in graduate courses: Anatomy and Physiology of the Speech and Hearing Mechanisms, Phonetics (Transcription), Speech Science, Introduction to Audiology and Hearing Science, Language Development Across the Lifespan, Phonology and Language Disorders, and Neurology of Human Communication.
+- An undergraduate major in a different discipline with a cumulative GPA of 3.0.
+Applicants for admission who have not completed the following courses will need to complete these courses with a grade of B- or better prior to enrolling in graduate level classes, but not prior to acceptance into the program: Anatomy and Physiology of the Speech and Hearing Mechanisms, Phonetics (Transcription), Speech Science, Introduction to Audiology and Hearing Science, Language Development Across the Lifespan, Phonology and Language Disorders, Neurology of Human Communication, Introduction to Clinical Practice, and Sign Language.
 Students will also need to enroll in a graduate class to complete the required observation hours.
+Students can be admitted without these courses and will complete them during their first two semesters on campus.

-- Two letters of recommendation attesting to the applicant's potential to successfully complete graduate study
+1. Three recommendations attesting to the applicant's potential to successfully complete graduate study.
+Longwood

 For complete application requirements, procedures, and required forms, please visit the Graduate Studies web site.